 About this Series

 Viral Load, Bearing Witness to the Pandemic is a series of ten mixed media drawings on canvas, centered on the emotional consequences of cumulative, collective loss experienced during the CoVid-19 pandemic.
 Figures, poised in dissolution between translucent spirit and visible bone, rest in gestures of exhaustion, isolation and illness.

 Psychology shows that information processing and rational thinking are difficult to maintain when the emotionally reactive, instinctive mind is triggered.
-Schematic diagrams of the SARS CoV-2 virus responsible for CoVid-19, along with fragmented medical descriptions of pathophysiology, symptoms and complications of infection, merge imagery of contemporary “data overload” with the body language of emotional trauma and physical distress
+Schematic diagrams of the SARS CoV-2 virus responsible for CoVid-19, along with fragmented medical descriptions of pathophysiology, symptoms and complications of infection, merge imagery of cognitive “data overload” with the body language of emotional trauma and physical distress.

 On a personal note: Before transitioning to a career in the arts, the artist's professional background included medical training, with several years of hands-on experience caring for the sick and dying.